Metrics that matter: how you should be measuring agile

 Seeking alignment is a process that requires deep thought and conversations, as well as a leadership culture that facilitates those conversations.
 Leaders must understand that business plans can evolve and change, and that thought-provoking questions from project teams usually result in better outcomes for everyone involved.

-So, how do IT enterprises and organizations define value?
 Here are some questions to ask that can help:

 - What’s the problem or challenge we’re trying to solve?